 In the recent updates to V-Ray, an area that has generally seen the most considerable advancement is V-Ray GPU.
 From V-Ray 3.0 to 3.6, many features, optimizations and speed boosts have been added to V-Ray GPU.
 V-Ray Next for Maya is no exception to this, therefore, in this article, we will attempt to list some of the most notable improvements that users can now benefit from in the latest release.
+Besides, iRender will introduce the high-speed GPU Cloud Render for V-Ray Next & Maya.

 The first thing you can notice is that, without doing anything to your settings and merely opening an old scene in V-Ray Next, your render will be approximately twice as fast.
 The biggest reason for this is the new architecture of V-Ray GPU: instead of a mega-kernel architecture, V-Ray GPU now uses a multi-kernel architecture.
 This approach is particularly effective on newer GPU hardware making V-Ray GPU nearly twice as fast — and this positions us well for the future.
 As new hardware and GPU drivers get released, the new code will take advantage of it and bring artists additional acceleration, such as support for the dedicated RT Cores inside the new RTX cards.